TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 What it means: To excel, look amazing, or succeed spectacularly.
 Originated in drag and queer culture, adopted by Gen Z.

-Our finding: "Slay" persists because it fills a specific emotional need.
+"Slay" persists because it fills a specific emotional need.
 When someone absolutely nails something, "you slayed" captures the satisfaction better than alternatives.
 It's functional language, not just trend.

 The Psychology Behind Successful TikTok Slang